Citation: OECD Gender Inequity

 Our present global mature capitalism all began back in the 1980s when political marketing teams in the U.S. market-tested catchy spins on policy-messaging.
 Low tax, Small Government, Death Tax, Middle-class, Open Markets, Climate, Guns, and so on; were policies designed to keep voters voting their support, while 95% of all income gains nationally could flow to the Top-1% rich year-after-year.
 Market-tests found strong voter-responses to “Female Equality” and opportunistic politicians also noticed that half of all voters are female too no doubt.

-Political opportunism has become the definition of Canadian politics.
+Political opportunism has become the definition of Canadian and U.S. politics.
 There can be no long-term planning in Canada due to four-year political windows, and citizens here are not trained in what are sustainable policies either.
-So, therefore, the “catchiest” messaging wins elections here – regardless of whether it’s for socially responsible or even responsible and beneficial policy or not.
+So, therefore, the “catchiest” or most-repeated messaging wins elections here – regardless of whether it’s socially responsible or not.

 When you don’t know what to stand for, you’ll fall for anything – Methodist Mention, 1927